 An incredible book I read recently called The Lightless Sky by Gulwali Passarlay does an excellent job of highlighting the horrific, deadly and simply incomprehensible plight to get to our country.
 And then horrendous way we treat asylum seekers and immigrants in Tory Britain.
 We had a history of welcoming people into our country.
 Alas Theresa May put a stop to that.
 Now our country is not only a hostile environment for people seeking refuge in our country, residents who were invited here are being threatened with deportation.
 And if that wasn't enough, they have been made into the scapegoat for the failings of the government.
 As a consequence of many being unrepresented by the few in power, an individualistic culture has formed.
 Out of anger at being left behind and pushed to the margins of society they look for someone to blame.
 It's a tale is as old as time, Immigrants are blamed.
 It is on my list because immigrants are what I love about our country.
 And I'm proud that we have them, I'm proud our country has been built with their help and I don't want them to go.
 And I want them to know they are welcome, always.
 And I want them to know that the prejudice that exists is a direct result of our societies failings and of our failings as humans.

 This is, of course a very sore subject a the moment.
 Britain wouldn't be the place it is today without the European Union.
-It was our biggest strength and one of our biggest accomplishments so needless to say I am deeply saddened that we will no longer stand with our European brothers and sisters.
+It was our biggest strength and one of our greatest triumphs to date, so needless to say I am deeply saddened that we will no longer stand with our European brothers and sisters.
 That said I am still counting it in my list as it is such a huge part of my British upbringing, and we do still have it on our doorstep (even if the doormat now reads 'PLEASE FUCK OFF'.)
 I am so in love with you Europe.
 So many of my happiest memories are in you, you have a beauty beyond words and whatever I write here will never be able to explain each countries allure so I won't try.
 I'll just say that I hope I get to explore your history, culture, cuisine and landscapes until my body and/or mind fails me.